Belevski97/DevOpsProject/README.md

 ## CI/CD pipeline steps
 1. Create the Flask application.
-2. Create a github repository and push code to it.
+2. Create a GitHub repository and push code to it.
 3. Write basic test cases.
 4. Dockerise the application.
 6. Start a Jenkins server on the host.